Centurion Mk 13 FV4017

 Externally, the bins and turret basket were removed, cleaned, repaired where necessary and given a coat of red oxide primer for protection.
 The hull and turret were ‘needle gunned’ back to bare metal and a coat of red oxide applied.

-Finally, in August 2013 ‘Boudicca’ (as she is now affectionally known) roared into life and after re-fitting the external bins, basket, searchlight and ancillary equipment a final coat of Bronze-Green paint completed the job and she is now the centrepiece of our collection.
+Finally, in August 2013 ‘Dutchess’ (as she is now affectionally known) roared into life and after re-fitting the external bins, basket, searchlight and ancillary equipment a final coat of Bronze-Green paint completed the job and she is now the centerpiece of our collection.